Amazing, Healthy Snack Ideas for Fatty Liver Disease

 Nuts and seeds

-There are two extremely important rules here: don’t overeat as they have lots of calories calories and fats (but at least it’s good fat mostly).
+There are two extremely important rules here: First, don’t overeat as they have lots of calories calories and fats (but at least it’s good fat mostly).

 Eat no more than a handful per day (no more than 50 grams) and don’t eat them daily as those calories do add up!